 Is Freelancing right for you?

-What’s your “why” for becoming a freelancer
+What’s your “why” for becoming a freelancer?

-Have a backup plan or at least a plan
+Have a freelance backup plan

-Know your worth when you make the switch to freelance
+Know your worth when you make the switch to freelance work

-Expand your horizons with part-time work
+Expand your horizons with part-time freelance work